 Turning off all of your screens at least one hour before bed can help you to fall asleep faster.
 The blue light that emanates from your devices can hinder your sleep cycle.
 Plus, you are less likely to focus on what you read on social media if you turn it off earlier in the evening.

-Take breaks periodically from social media and when you do log on, limit the time you spend mindlessly scrolling.
+Take breaks periodically from social media, and when you do log on, limit the time you spend mindlessly scrolling.
 If you plan to engage with others, then do so intentionally.
 Remember, you might get more out of social media if you can use it to arrange real-world meetups.
+San Diego Christian Counseling can help you develop strategies for more mindful social media use and encourage you to build meaningful, face-to-face connections.

 Photos: